Commitment to Renewing Life

 Context

-We believe that increasing the number of Black people in leadership positions promotes racial inclusion at decision-making levels, which brings more representation and racial equity to the company.
+We believe that increasing the number of Black people in leadership positions promotes racial inclusion at decision-making levels, which brings greater representativeness and racial equity to the company.

 Informations